Northwestern vs. Boise State: Odds, spread, over/under - NCAA Tournament First Round

 Northwestern vs. Boise State Betting Trends

-- Northwestern has covered 18 times in 30 games with a spread this season.

-- A total of 11 out of the Wildcats' 30 games this season have gone over the point total.
+- A total of 11 out of the Wildcats' 30 games this season have hit the over.

-- Boise State has compiled a 16-15-1 record against the spread this season.
+- Boise State has covered 16 times in 32 games with a spread this year.

-- Broncos games have gone over the point total 15 out of 32 times this season.
+- In the Broncos' 32 chances this year, the combined scoring has gone over the point total 15 times.

 Northwestern Futures Odds